 Adding to the platforms particularly designed for young people's use, some countries have also developed online resources and platforms for youth workers and other specialists working with young people.
-Complementing face-to-face youth work, there is now a wider availability of online courses and specific digital tools.
-These platforms are useful for youth workers, contributing to the development of their competencies and improving the work they do with young people.
-However, it might be too early to make claims about their role in enhancing social inclusion, as the majority of the platforms are not specifically designed for this purpose.
+Complementing the face-to-face youth work, now there is a wider availability of online courses and specific digital tools.
+These platforms are useful for the youth workers, contributing to the development of their competencies' and improving the work they do with young people.
+However, it might be too early to make claims about their role in enhancing social inclusion, as majority of the platforms are not specifically designed for this purpose.

-While these platforms are still limited, they do include innovative approaches that enable youth workers, educators or even parents to:
+Whereas these platforms are still limited, they include innovative approaches that enable youth workers, educators or even parents to:

-- ▶ improve their ICT skills through educational platforms that enable them to use new technologies (software and devices) in delivering new content and services; - share experiences, materials and tools through platforms that facilitate communication and co-operation; - ▶ proactively engage in online safety.
+- Improve their ICT skills through educational platforms that enable them to use new technologies (software and devices) in delivering new content and services; - Share experiences, materials and tools through platforms that facilitate communication and cooperation;

+Proactively engage in online safety

-Complementary to children and youth helplines, specific platforms have been designed to support parents and adults to deal with young people's internet safety.
-Considering that adults are generally less digitally skilled, their training also needs to include an integrated approach to online safety.
+Complementary to children and youth helplines, specific platforms have been designed to support parents and adults to deal with young people's Internet safety.
+Considering that adults are generally less digitally skilled, their training also needs to include an integrated approach in online safety.

-- ► From the institutional side, various public institutions across Europe have taken steps in developing online tools and, based on the examples collected, several types of platforms can be identified: - ▶ online platforms and registries that record the activities in which children and young people (that are not in formal education, employment or training) have been engaged; - ➤ Youth Guarantee monitoring tools (at local and national level) that allow social workers to identify young people at risk and propose support measures;
+From the institutional side, various public institutions across Europe have taken steps in developing online tools and based on the examples collected, several types of platforms can be identified:

+- Online platforms and registries that record the activities in which children and young people (that are not in formal education, employment or training) have been engaged; - Youth Guarantee Monitoring Tools (at the local and national level) that allow social workers to identify young people at risk and propose support measures;